Categories

 Chaco

-It is not a Rivera is a Lucin; this subject I have been holding for years.
+It is not a Rivera but a Lucin; I have been developing this subject for years.
 Further info it represents life dangers.
-Related to human beings in general, for it has to do with how fragile we are.
+It is related to human beings in general, for it concerns how fragile we are.
 There are many symbols and anecdotes where the idea came from and became a meaningful theme.

 The name is originally from the indigenous Chaco in New Mexico, Anasazi’s descendants.
 Then there is another first version, called “ Redemption,” which apologizes to all those poor dead souls.
 Further, the model kneels in a fetal position, portending its next step to free its soul.

 On the other hand, considering feedback from people, some have seen the bull horns as a halo.
-Finally, others comment as evil and accept it as a part of Life.
+Finally, others comment that it is evil and accept it as a part of Life.

 In conclusion, one moment, we are here, and the other, we may disappear.
 Anything else does not matter anymore.
 Problems are gone, and from here is one step to mortality.